Governance Assurance & Capital Stewardship

-Capital Exposure Under Time Constraint
+Capital Alignment Under Contractual Time Constraint

 In this case, an open-cut mining development was progressing toward first production under a commercial structure imposing material penalties should ore not be accessed within the agreed timeframe.
 The orebody was a shallow sub-outcrop approximately sixty metres below surface.
 Technically, access was straightforward.
 However, timing tolerance was narrow.